 - You can also commence negotiations in relation to the division of property.
 If agreement is reached, finalise the same by way of Court Orders or Financial Agreement.
 You do not need to be ‘divorced’.

 ‘Divorce’, on the other hand, is how you officially and legally end a marriage.
 If you wish to divorce your spouse, you must have been:

 - Separated from your ex-spouse for at least 12 months and;

 - Living separately and apart (this can include a period of living under the same roof).

 At this stage legal documents are filed with the Family Court.

 If you have separated or are considering separating from your spouse, it is best to speak to one of our qualified family lawyers based in Adelaide, CBD.
 We can provide you with the right advice, best solutions and guided support for you and your family.
-Contact us today to book a free first interview to discuss your legal matter.
+Contact Armour Allen Lawyers to book a free first interview to discuss your matter.